near/docs/docs/2.develop/whatiscontract.md

 ## Programming Languages

 Smart Contracts in the NEAR blockchain are encoded using [WebAssembly](https://webassembly.org/).
-However, you don't need to write WebAssembly, instead, you can use high-level languages such as Javascript, Rust and AssemblyScript, which then get compiled to Web Assembly.
+However, you don't need to write WebAssembly, instead, you will use high-level languages such as Javascript, Rust and AssemblyScript, and use our SDK to get then compiled to Web Assembly.

 While it is not necessary to be an expert in either language, during these docs we will assume you have a basic knowledge of at least one of them.
-If you never used any we recommend you to start [here with Rust](https://doc.rust-lang.org/book/title-page.html) and [here with AssemblyScript](https://www.assemblyscript.org/introduction.html).
+If you never used Rust we recommend you [to start here](https://doc.rust-lang.org/book/title-page.html).
+For Assemblyscript [start here](https://www.assemblyscript.org/introduction.html).

 <hr class="subsection" />